joe019/Music-Database-System/README.md

 For Ubuntu
-1. Install LAMP and phpMyAdmin in Ubuntu
+1. Install LAMP and phpMyAdmin in Ubuntu.

 2. To put files in /var/www/html you need root permission.
 For that, set the root password (if already not set):<br>
    <code>sudo passwd root</code><br>